Martoh97/wireframing/README.md

 Represents interactive components such as buttons, forms, and search bars.
 _Example: A login form wireframe ensures the design supports essential user actions._

+## Types of Wireframes

+### Low-Fidelity Wireframes

+These are simple sketches or basic digital outlines that focus on structure and functionality rather than design details.
+They are quick to create and are typically used in the early stages of the design process to explore ideas and validate user flows.
+_Example: A black-and-white sketch showing where navigation, content blocks, and buttons will be placed._

+### High-Fidelity Wireframes

+These are more detailed and polished versions that include typography, spacing, icons, and sometimes colors.
+They are used later in the design process to present a closer representation of the final product before moving to prototyping or development.
+_Example: A detailed screen design with labeled navigation, content, and interactive elements styled according to brand guidelines._